TimCares/MasterThesis/docs/thesis/experiments/tte.typ

 $

 This follows VLMo @vlmo and
-is the case because each token/patch of a text/image input sequence is of the same modality.
+is because each token/patch of a text/image input sequence is of the same modality.
 The parameters added to the model are negligible, as they only include two additional embeddings of size $D$, with $D=768$ this accounts for just $768*2=1536$ parameters.